My name is Lino Coria Mendoza. I am a computer science professor working on computer vision.

 This time it was about the challenges of parenting during Covid-19.
 Here's the article.

-I have conducted research in the fields of image processing and computer vision.
-I have published multiple papers in topics such as blind signal separation, digital image and video watermarking, high dynamic range imaging, stereoscopic video, and 3D quality of experience.
+Lino has conducted research in the fields of image processing and computer vision.
+He has published multiple papers in topics such as blind signal separation, digital image and video watermarking, high dynamic range imaging, stereoscopic video, and 3D quality of experience.

-For over six years, I was a Professor at ITESO University in Guadalajara, Jalisco, Mexico.
-Additionally, I have taught several courses at the undergraduate and graduate levels at the University of British Columbia, Langara College, and CINVESTAV Guadalajara.
+For over six years, he was a Professor at ITESO University in Guadalajara, Jalisco, Mexico.
+Additionally, he has taught several courses at the undergraduate and graduate levels at the University of British Columbia, Langara College, and CINVESTAV (Mexico).

-For almost a decade, I worked as an engineer at several Vancouver startups developing computer vision algorithms and machine learning models for a variety of applications, including online video and metadata optimization, custom footwear design, and agricultural technology.
-I am currently an Associate Teaching Professor at Northeastern University (Vancouver).
+For almost a decade, Lino worked as a research engineer at several Vancouver startups developing computer vision algorithms and machine learning models for a variety of applications, including online video and metadata optimization, custom footwear design, and agricultural technology.

 Since 2016, he has volunteered as a mentor to newcomers in the tech sector through the Immigrant Employment Council of BC (IEC-BC).